-When tramadol is taken other than how it’s directed, or in larger doses than prescribed, this drug can cause an overdose.
-Often considered to be less habit-forming than other opioids, tramadol is still addictive and can lead to physical dependence.
+When tramadol is taken other than how it’s directed or in larger doses than prescribed, this drug can cause an overdose.
+Often considered less habit-forming than other opioids, tramadol is still addictive and can lead to physical dependence.

 Tramadol is an opioid analgesic, often sold under the brand name Ultram.
 Tramadol is a narcotic that impacts the central nervous system and binds to opioid receptors in the brain.
-These effects cause the functions of the body to slow down, especially breathing patterns.
-If a person takes too much Ultram, they can suffer a potentially lethal overdose.
-The main cause of overdose is slowed or stopped breathing.
+These effects cause the body’s functions to slow down, especially breathing patterns.
+If someone takes too much Ultram, they can suffer a potentially lethal overdose.
+The leading cause of overdose is slowed or stopped breathing.

 Tramadol comes in an extended-release tablet, which means the medication has a potent amount in each dose.
-If a person abuses tramadol by crushing and snorting the pill, they are at a heightened chance of overdose.
+If a person uses tramadol by crushing and snorting the pill, they are at an increased chance of overdose.

 Symptoms of a tramadol overdose include:

 - decreased pupil size (“pinpoint” or “pinned out” pupils)

 - cold, clammy skin